jkingsman/whyami/README.md

 Usage
 -----

-`whyami [--belief]` returns a meaning from a random philosophy of belief, or the meaning as optionally specified by some named `belief` system (see the belief systems in `meanings.h`).
+`whyami [--belief]` returns a meaning from a random philosophy of belief, or the meaning as optionally specified by some named `belief` system.

+Show a possible list of beliefs with the `whyami --list` command.

 Also allows for the fantastic command `man whyami`.
 Bruh.
 Deep.